British MEP removed from key role in Gibraltar row

 Because the visa issue was considered to be technical and not political, and needed to move quickly through the institutions, the chair of the relevant EP committee, in this case Moraes, who heads the civil liberties committee, was elected by his peers to handle the file.

 The 26 member states did not exert pressure on Spain to tone down its line, even though Moraes made compromise proposals.
+An EU diplomat earlier said the council pushed the parliament to move the British MEP aside.

 Spain is heading into elections later in April, and far-right party Vox, which made a strong showing in Andalusian elections in December last year, is expected to win around 10 percent at the general elections.
 That would make it the first far-right party in Spain to gain so much ground since the country transitioned into democracy in the late 1970s.